SAP-archive/teched2020-DT263/README.md

 ### Users doing the on demand exercises (after the live workshops) shall use the following login:

-User:       will be published after the live workshops
+User:       will be published after the live workshops.

-Password:   will be published after the live workshops
+Password:   will be published after the live workshops.

 On demand users download exercise file 00 [here](exercises/DT263Exercise00.pdf).

-Start the on demand exercise preparation - pdf will be published after the live workshops
+Start the on demand exercise preparation - pdf will be published after the live workshops.

 Proceed with exercise 1 and 2 in the section above.